voelzmo/draw-vpa-histograms/README.md

 ```

 Note: the y-axis is still normalized, this means the values are not actual occurrences, but the highest bucket will always be listed as `10000`.

+# Requirements

+This script requires python 3 and `matplotlib` installed.